 The results from your search are listed below:

-This week (15-21 June 2015) is Cervical Screening Awareness Week (CSAW), a UK-wide initiative led by Jo's Cervical Cancer Trust.
-It aims to highlight the importance of cervical screening (smear test) in preventing cervical cancer.
+This week (24-30 January) is cervical cancer prevention week (CCPW), a UK-wide initiative led by Jo's Cervical Cancer Trust.
+It aims to highlight symptoms and causes of cervical cancer and the importance of vaccination and cervical screening (smear